-The Board of Directors shall consist of the Officers of the Association, the immediate past President, the Communications Liaison, and five appointed members.
+The Board of Directors shall consist of the Officers of the Association, the Immediate Past President, the Communications Liaison, and seven appointed members.

 The appointed members of the Board of Directors are appointed by the President.
-These appointed members shall consist of a Membership Director, Photographic Competition Director, Librarian/Historian, and two (2) Directors-at- large.
+These appointed members shall consist of a Membership Director, Photographic Competition Director, Librarian/Historian, Program Director, Mentor & Recruitment Program Director, and two (2) Directors-at-Large.

 The appointed Board of Directors members shall be appointed prior to January 1st of each year.
 They shall take office on January 1st and continue in office for the calendar year or until successors are appointed.